-Woodlice are often considered as pests in gardens and greenhouses, and when they enter houses.
-They are completly harmless, and although they may nibble on the odd tender seedling, they play a very important roll in recyling and the enrichment of soil in ecosystems, especially woodland.
-They feed mainly on dead plant matter like leaf-litter and rotting wood, which in digestion is turned into nutrients, and with the help of fungi helps speed up decomposition and fertilises the earth.
+Woodlice are often considered as pests in gardens and greenhouses, and when they enter houses as they try to escape oversaturation in wet weather, or when they simply lose their way.
+They are completely harmless, and although they may nibble on the odd tender seedling, they play a very important role in recycling and the enrichment of soil in ecosystems, especially woodland.
+All British woodlice are predominantly vegetarian, and feed mainly on dead plant matter like leaf litter and rotting wood, which in digestion is turned into nutrients, and with the help of fungi helps speed up decomposition and fertilises the earth.
 Woodlice are also a good food source for birds, frogs, toads, shrews, spiders, centipedes and other predaceous invertebrates.

 Many thanks to Warren Maguire and Steve Gregory for their expert assistance in identifying and reconfirming species.